1926 FA Cup final: Manchester City

 Manchester City's third round tie was against the amateur club Corinthians at Crystal Palace.
 The third round was the furthest Corinithians had ever progressed, though until 1923 the club never entered the cup due to club rules preventing them from entering any competition with a prize.
 Manchester City went behind and only equalised three minutes from time.
 The Corinthians goalkeeper, Benjamin Howard Baker collided with a teammate, causing him to take more than four steps with the ball.
 From the resulting free kick, Frank Roberts scored in a goalmouth melee to take the tie to a replay, held the following Wednesday.
-The rematch proved less even.
-Manchester City won 4–0 courtesy of goals by Austin (twice), Hicks and Johnson.
+The rematch proved less even and Manchester City won 4–0 courtesy of goals by Austin (twice), Hicks and Johnson.
 After his goal, Hicks had to leave the field as he had sustained an injury while performing a celebratory somersault.
-In the fourth round, City faced league champions Huddersfield Town and again won 4–0.
+In the fourth round, City faced the league champions Huddersfield Town and again won 4–0.
 The crowd of 74,799 was by far the highest of the round, and only 1,200 short of the club record.

 Manchester City were drawn at home to Crystal Palace in the fifth round.
 A final score of 11–4 set a club record for the number of goals in a game and was City's biggest margin of victory since 1903.
 Frank Roberts scored five and Tommy Browell also scored a hat-trick.
-Yet another high scoring win was achieved in the quarter-final, when Clapton Orient were beaten 6–1.
+Another high scoring win was achieved in the quarter-final, when Clapton Orient were beaten 6–1.
 Johnson scored a hat-trick and Hicks scored for the fifth successive cup match.

-In the semi-final, Manchester City faced local rivals Manchester United in a derby match at Bramall Lane.
+In the semi-final, Manchester City faced their local rivals Manchester United in a derby match at Bramall Lane.
 Browell scored the opener from a Hicks corner amid vehement protests for handball from the United players.
 Later in the half, United's Frank Barson flattened Sam Cowan with an "ugly challenge" for which he later received a suspension.
 In the second half, Browell and Roberts each scored to make the final score 3–0.